Aphorica/watchman/README.md

 - You can specify as many entries as you want.

+#### Pubspec (experimental):
+An issue with the 'pubspec.yaml' file is that it can't contain environment variables (see this issue: https://github.com/dart-lang/pub/issues/1358).
+That's a problem when you bounce from environment to environment.

+To address this, you can create a 'pubspec.src' file in the root directory that contains environment variables interspersed in its content.  _watchman_ will pick up that file and replace any environment specs in it with its value and then write it out to the 'pubspec.yaml'.
+If watching, the 'pubspec.src' file will be watched along with the other files, and write out the corresponding 'pubspec.yaml' file on changes.

+You can specify the environment variable in either Windows or *nix form - the program will parse them out either way and do the substitutions.

+After substituting, it will be written out to the 'pubspec.yaml' file.

 ## Installing as executable
 Until I get it into the pub registry, do a git clone and: